zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 For help regarding a specific facet within a component, add the facet name after the component ID.

-An example to get help regarding the 'Port' facet within the 'System' component:
+Example: Help for the 'Port' facet within the 'System' component:

 ```bash
 edgecmd Help System Port